-- (1) As soon as the constituency registrar has, under this Part, declared a candidate to be duly elected, he shall, without delay, transmit by telegram in the prescribed form to the Registrar-General, who shall transmit to the Minister and to the Secretary to Parliament, the names of the person declared duly elected, the day with effect from which he was declared elected, the number of votes received by the respective candidates and the number of rejected ballot papers. - (2) The information referred to in subsection (1) shall be confirmed by notice in writing which is signed by the constituency registrar and sent to the Registrar-General by the first postal delivery after the transmission of the telegram.
+68. (1) As soon as the constituency registrar has, under this Notification of result Part, declared a candidate to be duly elected, he shall, without delay, transmit by telegram in the prescribed form to the Registrar-General who shall transmit to the Minister and to the Secretary to Parliament the names of the person declared duly elected, the day with effect from which he was declared elected, the number of votes received by the respective candidates and the number of rejected ballot papers.

+of election.